 In a catalog record, the first thing you’ll see is the item’s cover, title, author, release date, etc. that shows on the left side of the screen on desktop.
 Directly below that is what you see on the right.
 As with the home page, scrolling down will give you everything that is on both sides, from reviews, comments and other community additions, subject headings, readalikes, tags, etc. It’s a little harder to get into one snapshot, but everything is still there!

-The library does have an app, which you can download for free on iOS and Android.
+The library does have an app, which you can download for free on iOS opens a new windowand Androidopens a new window.
 Since, unlike the mobile website, you can remain logged in, it’s a quick easy way to check on holds and due dates, and find libraries on the map.
 You can also scan an ISBN using the camera on your phone or device to search for an item in the catalog that you might see in a bookstore or at a friend’s house (or otherwise in the wild).

 So if you have a smartphone, or a tablet, or some other fun small device, be sure to know the advantages of each way to access library information on it.
 Don't be wary because the screen looks a little different; it's just a small adjustment that will make your library life just that much easier!